outerbounds/metaflow-tools/gcp/terraform/README.md

 The step above will output next steps for Metaflow end users.

+### After Output

+While the output file does give good next steps, a few notes here as well:

+1. `export USE_GKE_GCLOUD_AUTH_PLUGIN=True` makes kubectl complain less
+2. a `kubeconfig` file is generated for you, but you do need to actually reference it correctly:
+    * export the `KUBECONFIG` environment variable correctly
+    * add the new data to `~/.kube/config` or whereever your local `kubectl` config lives

 ## Metaflow job orchestration options

 The recommended way to orchestrate Metaflow workloads on Kubernetes is via [Argo Workflows](https://docs.metaflow.org/going-to-production-with-metaflow/scheduling-metaflow-flows/scheduling-with-argo-workflows).
 However, Airflow is also supported as an alternative.